- Hinch graduated with a 4.0 grade average in high school where he was the starting quarterback and pitched some for the baseball team.

 "I was a young player right out of college and had her in town to see her son," Hinch said.
 "We both missed my dad at that time.
 We both knew it was a lifelong goal for me and my family to be able to get to the Major Leagues, and to share that time with her brought tears to everyone's eyes because of all the work and all the things both of us went through to get to that point."
 (Brian McTaggart - MLB.com - 5/09/15)

-A.J. was named to the Pac-12 All-Century Baseball Team.
+In 2016, A.J. was named to the Pac-12 All-Century Baseball Team.
 The former Stanford catcher was one of three catchers named to the 30-man team by a 36-member panel.
-The team is made up of 20 position players and 10 pitchers, including former Astros and Southern California left-hander Randy Johnson.
+The team is made up of 20 position players and 10 pitchers, including former USC pitcher Randy Johnson.

 - June 1996: He was drafted in the third round, out of Stanford, and signed by the A's.